DHTMLX/docs-spreadsheet/docs/functions.md

 ---
-sidebar_label: Work with Functions
+sidebar_label: Work with functions
 title: JavaScript Spreadsheet - Work with Functions
 description: changetext
 ---

-# Work with Functions
+# Work with functions

-Starting from v4.0, the package of dhtmlxSpreadSheet includes a set of predefined formulas that can be used for different types of calculations of strings and numbers.
+Starting from v4.0, the package of DHTMLX Spreadsheet includes a set of predefined formulas that can be used for different types of calculations of strings and numbers.
 The formulas are compatible with Excel and Google Sheets.

 {{sample 01_init/06_formulas.html}}